 - First, peel and cut your potatoes for cooking.
-Add them to the Instant Pot, and add enough cold water to cover them completely.
-Depending on the size of your pot, this should be 4 to 5 cups.
+Add them to the Instant Pot, then add enough cold water to cover them completely.
+(Depending on the size of your pot, this should be 4 to 5 cups.)
 Add some salt to the water.

-- When you're ready, place the lid on your instant pot.
+- When you're ready, place the lid on your pressure cooker.
 Set the valve to sealed and cook on manual for 8 minutes.
 Keep in mind that it will take about 8-10 minutes for the pot to come to pressure.

 - Once the timer beeps, you can quick release the pressure from your pot.
 Carefully drain the potatoes and then return them to the Instant Pot with the power off.